Aldrin school phone number: (847) 357-5400, Fax number: (847) 847-357-5401,

 School Wide Problem Solving Model

 Our school-wide problem solving model will include the SWAT technique.
 This technique is evidence based and has been adopted district wide.
 Students will be taught the school wide “stop signal” (verbal and physical action) for problem behavior.
 Sometimes, even when students tell others to “stop,” problem behavior will continue.
 When this happens, students are to “walk away” from the problem behavior.
 When students use “stop” and they “walk away” from the problem, sometimes students will continue to behave inappropriately towards them.
 If that happens, students must “talk” to an adult.
+This technique will help students develop their problem solving and conflict resolution skills.
+As part of this process, children will also be taught how to react when they are asked to stop an inappropriate behavior (STOP, BREATHE and LEAVE).
+If there is a breakdown on the part of either student involved in the conflict, an adult will reteach the SWAT process.
+Posters outlining the steps are hung throughout the building to remind all students of the steps.

 The Check In-Check Out (CICO) process is an intervention to assist students who are struggling with behaviors which interfere with learning.
 Its primary goal is to identify students who need additional support to monitor behavior.
 It allows frequent adult feedback throughout the day in all learning environments as well as increases school-home communication.